rbultman/MidiGuitarEnhanced/README.md

 Note that an optocoupler is used to interface between the original controller board and the Arduino.
 See [The MIDI electrical spec](https://www.midi.org/specifications/item/midi-din-electrical-specification) for details.

+The Aruino code makes use of the [Ardino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library/).

 ### I/O Map
 I/O Pin | Function
 --------|--------